TCC participates in the William D. Ford Federal Direct Loan Program (DL).

-Federal Subsidized Stafford Loan: Awarded on the basis of financial need.
+- Federal Subsidized Stafford Loan: Awarded on the basis of financial need.
 The federal government pays the interest while you are in school.
-You must be enrolled in at least six semester hours.
+You must be enrolled in at least six eligible hours.

-Federal Unsubsidized Stafford Loan: Is not awarded on the basis of need.
+- Federal Unsubsidized Stafford Loan: Is not awarded on the basis of need.
 You will be charged interest from the time that the loan is disbursed until it is paid in full.
-You must be enrolled in at least six semester hours.
+You must be enrolled in at least six eligible hours.

 Applying for Federal Loans